Introduction

 What should I feed my baby?

-Butternut, sweet potato, pumpkin, carrots, beetroot, zucchini
+- Vegetables: Butternut, sweet potato, carrots, peas, pumpkin, zucchini

 - Veggies: Broccoli, spinach, green beans, cauliflower